P7h/P7h.github.io/Groovy/05_features.md

 String[] sa = new String[0]
-if(sa) // false since the array is zero length StringBuilder sb = new StringBuilder() if(sb) // false since the StringBuffer is empty
+if(sa) // false since the array is zero length StringBuilder sb = new StringBuilder() if(sb) // false since the StringBuilder is empty
 ```

 ---V